Design Tools & Tech

 SurveyMonkey or other survey tools have always been helpful for market researchers.
 They’re like a telephone line that lets you listen to your clients’ thoughts.
 However, this doesn’t mean businesses should use paper surveys or cold-calling techniques.

-The truth is that modern survey software is designed to be sleek and practical simultaneously.
+The truth is that modern survey software is designed to be both sleek and practical.
 Some can even be fun to use!
 So, if you’re looking for one such tool, then here are three top picks:

 SurveyMonkey is known as “the old reliable.”
 It may have been around longer than its competitors, but this doesn’t mean it’s out of touch.
-On the contrary, SurveyMonkey has managed to keep up with the digital age by introducing features such as AI-powered question suggestions and real-time analytics.
+On the contrary, SurveyMonkey has kept up with the digital age by introducing features such as AI-powered question suggestions and real-time analytics.

-Meanwhile, Typeform is often described as “the sporty convertible” among survey tools because of its stylishness and user-friendliness.
+Meanwhile, Typeform is often described as “the sporty convertible” among survey tools for its stylish design and user-friendliness.
 With Typeform, answering surveys becomes more of a chat than just another chore, thanks to its conversational interface.

 Social Listening Tools: Tuning into the Digital Chatter

-Imagine if you had a superpower that enabled you to listen to any conversation regarding your brand, industry or competitor.
+Imagine if you had a superpower that let you listen to any conversation about your brand, industry, or competitors.
 That’s social listening tools in a nutshell.
 They’re like having an ear to the ground of the internet.

 Must-Have Social Listening Tools: